redhat-cop/infra.aap_configuration/.github/CONTRIBUTING.md

 5. Open a Pull Request to merge your changes to this repo.
 The comment box will be filled in automatically via a template.

 See [Using Pull Requests](https://help.github.com/articles/using-pull-requests/) got more information on how to use GitHub PRs.

+For an in depth guide on how to contribute see [this article](https://opensource.com/article/19/7/create-pull-request-github)